 Saving money is, by far, the most important yet underrated skill you need to reach financial independence.
 Unfortunately, thanks to credit cards, it’s easily possible to live beyond one’s means, which hinders financial progress.
 The solution, of course is to pursue a lifestyle you can afford, which is mainly accomplished by wisely budgeting and saving your money.

 However, despite their importance, we often fail to set and meet saving goals, which is reflected in the fact that around 50% of Americans do not have enough savings to cover the next month’s expenses, should they lose their jobs today (source: Market Watch).
 Our lack of creating or prioritizing saving goals could be due to anything from ignorance about saving tools to ignorance about the value of saving itself, which is why today’s article talks about why you should start saving money right away by spending less of your income.

-Unexpected expenses can dent your wallet and smudge your budget.
+Unexpected expenses can dent your wallet and smudge your budget in a fleeting moment of bad luck.
 A storm may damage your roof, a road accident may damage your car, a dependent’s health condition may deteriorate or you may get laid off.
 To meet these unexpected expenses without going bankrupt or incurring large amounts of debt, you need an emergency fund, i.e. backup money.

-We wrote an article about how to build emergency funds last year.
+We wrote an article about three benefits of emergency funds last year.
 Have a look if you’re interested.